 Getting Around Koh Phayam:

-Straight of the ferry you can rent a scooter (around 200 baht per day, $7) and from then on you’re free to find accommodation, sample the different hotspots etc. If you’re not confident on a bike, motorbike taxis are alla round just look for their green or pink vests and call them over, they’ll be happy to take you wherever you need to go.
+As soon as you get off the Ranong Koh Phyam Ferry, right at the Pier, you can rent a scooter, and from then on you’re free to find accommodation, sample the different hotspots etc. If you’re not confident on a bike, motorbike taxis are all-round just look for their green or pink vests and call them over, they’ll be happy to take you wherever you need to go.

-Ok guys, that’s all you should need to be convinced to whack this on your Thai itinerary.
+Ok, guys, that’s all you should need to be convinced to whack this on your Thailand itinerary.
 Just do me a favour and don’t tell too many people about it, deal?!
 Happy travels!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!